noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.10.20.

 A figure showing the area covered by brown algae at two sites on Santa Cruz Island from 2000 to 2015.
-Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)
+Data source: SBC LTER; Figure credit: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html).

 ### Details

 Brown algae percent cover from [LTER](https://sbclter.msi.ucsb.edu/) subtidal surveys at Santa Cruz Island (two sites, dark blue) and the mainland (nine sites, light blue) are shown in the trendlines above.
-Brown algae has been in decline since 2010 and is near record lows in the Santa Barbara Channel both at the mainland and in the sanctuary.
+Brown algae has been in decline since 2010 and is near record lows in the Santa Barbara Channel both at the mainland and in the Sanctuary.
 ## Figure App.E.10.21.

 A figure showing the area covered by foliose red algae on Santa Cruz Island (dark line) and from the mainland coast (light line) from 2000 to 2015.
-Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)
+Data source: SBC LTER; Figure credit: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html).

 ### Details